 This database contains information about offshore entities, officers, intermediaries and addresses:

 Contact address as it appears in the original databases obtained by ICIJ.
 This can be an officer’s personal or business address, or a company’s registered address.

 Agent (registered agent or offshore service provider):

 Firm in an offshore or secrecy jurisdiction that incorporates, registers and manages an offshore entity at the request of a client.

 A go-between for someone seeking an offshore corporation and an offshore service provider — usually a law firm, a bank or a middleman that asks an offshore service provider to create an offshore firm for a client.

 A person or company who plays a role in an offshore entity.

 A company, trust or fund created by an agent in a low-tax jurisdiction that often attracts non-resident clients through preferential tax treatment.

-These are some useful definitions of other terms used in this application, which originate from the terminology that appeared in the leaked records:
+These are some useful definitions of other terms used in this database, which originate from the terminology that appeared in the leaked records: